Man, It’s been a rough week.

 As it turned out, my consideration for everything and everyone snowballed from there.
 I began making sure more and more things were okay.
 I started saving my money and getting ready for the move back to New York to go to grad school.
 I stopped going out and doing stupid things that wouldn’t help me get to that goal.
 I never called in sick to work and I paid off that huge balance I had on my credit card.
 I don’t even want to talk about how much my soul had tightened up after I graduated from graduate school after the move back to New York.
 They basically train you how to become a herb.

 One might say, “Well Jay, aren’t those all good things?”
 I would agree, but I have to admit that once you grow up and become overly responsible, a little part of you disappears.
 How many times have you asked yourself, “Remember all those times we used to do that?
 Do you think we’ll ever do that again?”
 The answers are yes and probably not.

 I was talking to Laura the other day about what I like to talk to my friends about.
-I told her my three top priorities are real estate, business and personal finance.
+I told her my three top priorities are real estate, business, and personal finance.
 Can you get any more boring than that?
-What ever happened to travel, drinking and where we are going to move to next?
+What ever happened to travel, drinking, and where we are going to move to next?

 At this point in my life, I feel that I am almost the opposite of what I wanted to be after graduate school.
-Sure, my little dream of walking the Trail may have been just a dream, but it was an indication of what I wanted to do and how I wanted to live my life.
+Sure, my little dream of walking the Trail may have been just a dream, but it was indicative of what I wanted to do and how I wanted to live my life.

 At that time, I wanted two legal associations.
 I wanted one bank account and my student loan.
 That was it.
 Currently, I have more associations than I know what to do with.
 I understand that this is what happens when you buy a house and operate a business, but I must admit, at times it’s smothering.

-While I won’t precisely lay out my plan here, I will at least tell you that it has a lot to do with seasonal weather, long walks on the beach and campfires.
+While I won’t precisely lay my plan out here, I will at least tell you that it has a lot to do with seasonal weather, long walks on the beach, and campfires.